alienzhou/alienUI/README.md

 # alienUI
-a set of simple UI components
+a set of simple UI components for jquery